Protecting Our Clients’ Freedom and Reputation Against Sexual Assault Charges

 Texas takes a dim view of sexual assault and individuals who have been convicted not only face spending a significant amount of time in prison but also risk losing their reputation and standing in the community.

-Other local sex crimes attorneys often convince clients to take plea deals or plead guilty to avoid further legal action.
+Other Houston sex crimes attorneys often convince clients to take plea deals or plead guilty to avoid further legal action.
 However, Drehner Law is passionately committed to getting justice for our clients by conducting a thorough independent investigation to determine the truth.

 Furthermore, our entire legal staff strives to treat each client with the integrity and respect they deserve.
 We understand that individuals are often falsely accused of sexual assault, and we will work tirelessly to help you receive the fair treatment you look for in a criminal defense lawyer.

 If you or a family member have been arrested and are now facing sex assault charges, contact our Houston law offices immediately.
-We may be reached by calling 832-626-0063 and asking to schedule a free, no-obligation consultation with our sexual assault defense lawyer.
+We may be reached by calling 832-626-0063 and asking to schedule a free, no-obligation consultation with our Houston sexual assault lawyer.